kwanyuhung/Knock-Knock/README.md

-# game-project
+# knock knock

-this is a mini moblie game project "knock knock"
+this is a mini moblie game project.

 is a joke of "knock knock who's there"